kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## July 2017

 - I apply for the Metropolitan Police.
-I was so impressed by them this time around, I want to be just like them.
+I was so impressed by the women that interviewed me this time around, I want to be just like them.
-- I pass the first day interview.
+- I pass the first interview.
 - I'm called for the physical but I know I'll fail because of the valium so I don't go.

 ## July 2017 to January 2019

-- I'm completely dependent on valium.
+- I've become completely dependent on valium.
 I cannot go to work and be around people without it due to the anxiety I'm suffering.
 - I am trying to micro-dose as much as possible but I need it every day.
 - It is valium bought online so I'm not even sure what it is exactly.
 - My family is impossible to live with.